Learning to drive, safely

 What do you have to do to get a driver licence?

 There are three stages to getting a driver licence – learner, restricted, and full.
 When on their learner and restricted licence, drivers have to meet certain conditions that limit what they can do.
-This system, the Graduated Driver Licence System, is designed to assist drivers stay safe as they become more skilled and competent on the road.
-The New Zealand Transport Agency (NZQA) administers the licencing system.
-The NZQA website has a section ‘Your Driver Licence’.
+This system, the Graduated Driver Licensing System, is designed to assist drivers stay safe as they become more skilled and competent on the road.
+The NZ Transport Agency administers the licensing system.
+The Transport Agency website has a section ‘Your Driver Licence’.

 1. Learner licence

-To get a learner licence your teen needs to pass a learner licence theory test based on the road code.
-This assesses if they know the road rules well enough for them to learn to drive safely.
-The Road Code can be accessed on-line at the NZTA website.
+To get a learner licence your teen needs to pass a road rules theory test based on the road code.
+The theory test is a computer-based, 35-question multi-choice test.
+It assesses if they know the road rules well enough for them to learn to drive safely.
+All the questions and answers to the theory test can be found in The Road Code, which can be accessed on-line at the Transport Agency website.

 Once your teen receives their learner licence, they can start to learn to drive on the road.
-They can only drive with you/a supervisor / driving guide always sitting beside them and must display learner (L) plates at the front and rear of the car.
-This is so that they can constantly learn and improve when they are behind the wheel.
+They can only drive with a supervisor always sitting beside them.
+A supervisor must have had a Full NZ Driver Licence for at least two years and their licence must be current (i.e. not expired or disqualified).
 It should be an active role for the experienced driver, not a passive one.
+They must also display learner (L) plates at the front and rear of the car.

 A key reason for teen drivers to crash is their inexperience, but also the brain of a teenager is not fully developed, especially for judging and responding to risk.
 To reduce this risk and help them become a skilled and competent driver, a teen needs lots of supervised driving practice.